 PACS Defined and a Brief History

 When discussing enterprise imaging, we must first define PACS, a critical piece of the healthcare technology evolution.
 PACS are picture archiving and communication systems that allow healthcare providers to store and send electronic images and clinical reports.
-Many in the medical community credit Heinz Lemke a professor at the Technical University of Berlin as the inventor of the PACS system in 1979.
+Many in the medical community credit Heinz Lemke, a professor at the Technical University of Berlin, as the inventor of the PACS system in 1979.

-Throughout the next few decades, PACS would be first popularized in radiology as a way to send images digitally, eliminating the need to manually transport X-ray images which requires special protective film.
+Throughout the next few decades, PACS would be first popularized in radiology as a way to send images digitally, eliminating the need to manually transport X-ray images which require special protective film.
 Early PACS systems were incredibly expensive, and the technology was cumbersome to implement and integrate with other systems.

-However, eventually usage of PACS proliferated coinciding with the digital revolution of the 1990’s.
+However, eventually usage of PACS proliferated, coinciding with the digital revolution of the 1990s.
 Soon, it was clear that digital imaging in patient care was here to stay, and the healthcare industry saw a need for a universal standard for medical technology systems.
 DICOM answers that need.

 DICOM is a universal set of standards that enables technology systems to interface.
 With the creation of DICOM, medical systems from different vendors and manufacturers can communicate with one main PACS.

 The introduction of DICOM is a milestone in the medical technology timeline.
 In fact, Reuben Mezrich, professor of radiology and chairman of the radiology department at the University of Maryland School of Medicine, Baltimore said this of DICOM, “If you could give a Nobel Prize for DICOM, that would be a good thing.”

 The EHR: Gateway to Patient Care